-In addition to the uncertainty in run-timing and variability in relative abundance before June 12, another important biological consideration is that many Chinook Salmon migrating through the Kuskokwim River before June 12 are likely headed to the headwaters of the drainage.
-The absence of a lower river Chinook Salmon subsistence fishery before June 12 for the last three years have resulted in some of the largest Chinook Salmon escapements at the Salmon Pitka Fork weir located in the upper river above McGrath (6,000 - 8,000 fish from 2015 - 2017).
+Past research has shown that Chinook Salmon migrating to the upriver portions of the drainage tend to migrate earlier in this range than Chinook Salmon migrating to the middle or lower portions of the drainage (Stuby 2007, Smith and Liller 2017a, 2017b).
+Tagging studies performed by ADF&G in 2015 and 2016 performed near the confluence of the Johnson and Kuskokwim rivers, showed headwater Chinook Salmon comprised between 50 - 67% of the studies' catches during the end of May/beginning of June, while toward the middle/end of June the same sub-stock only comprised 5% or less of the catch.
+Additional evidence from the Salmon Pitka Fork weir located in the headwaters of the Kuskokwim River drainage also support this pattern.
+The absence of a lower river Chinook Salmon subsistence fishery before June 12 for the last three years has resulted in some of the largest Chinook Salmon escapements at the Salmon Pitka Fork weir (6,000 - 8,000 fish from 2015 - 2017).
 During the traditional timing of the Chinook Salmon subsistence fishery, these headwater stocks likely were harvested at a higher rate than the lower and middle river stocks given that the lower river subsistence fishery prefers harvesting in the early part of June when the headwater stocks are moving through the lower river to their final destination.